npelella/Challenge/README.md

 ### Explanation

 In this solution, the goal is to stream the data by making requests to the URLs where the data is located.
 Requests retrieve 'chunks' of data, avoiding the need to download large volumes of data into files.
+For this, I use Python and the Requests library.

 ### How to Run It